Characterizing Supernova Host Galaxies with FrankenBlast: A Scalable Tool for Transient Host Galaxy Association, Photometry, and Stellar Population Modeling: Host Association

 \subsection{Quality Checks \& Comparison to Previous Methods}

 To determine how well \texttt{Pröst} associates transients to their hosts, we manually inspect the host associations of the full YSE DR1 transient sample (including non-SN transients).
 We note that previous host associations to this sample have been made in \citet{ams+2023}.
 We find confident host associations for 1897 of the 1975 (96\%) total events.
-We manually redo associations for only 11 events.
+For these events, it is generally obvious why \texttt{Pröst} chose a particular galaxy as the host (i.e., the transient was spatially coincident with the galaxy, the galaxy has a similar redshift estimate to that of the transient, the transient is closer to the chosen host than others in the field, or the galaxy is brighter than others nearby).
+We only find 11 cases where the host association is not obvious and required a manual re-association.
 It appears that these events occurred in galaxies with slightly more complicated structures (e.g., highly extended or bright regions of star formation near the SN location), and \texttt{Pröst} would either associate to one of these bright regions in the host or choose another galaxy due to the odd morphology.
+Indeed, galaxy shredding is a common issue for many surveys, especially at low redshift; thus these incorrect host associations are likely a fault of the survey rather than \texttt{Pröst}.
+We note that \texttt{Pröst} does include a very basic module for identifying instances of galaxy shredding.
+Other works, such as \cite{diteodoro2023}, have attempted to address this issue at the image level with machine-learning techniques.
+In the future, users should take advantage of these tools to mitigate possible effects of galaxy shredding in host associations.
 For the population without associations: either \texttt{Pröst} did not find a high-probability host (almost always because the true host is likely too faint), or we determined a host association was \textit{not} possible because the transient occurred in a crowded field with multiple high probability hosts or a bright star near the transient position prevented a secure host association.